quanshengwu/wannier_tools/doc/source/features.rst

   &PARAMETERS
   Nk1 = 101   !
 Number of k points for each k line
   /

+  ! get projected bands onto different orbitals, here we only consider orbital and omit the spin freedom SELECTED_WANNIERORBITALS
+  2
+  1-6                !
+Bi
+  7-15               !
+Se

   KPATH_BULK     ! k point path
   4              ! number of k lines only for bulk band